Manta-Network/docs/docs/collator/SetupAndRun/keys.md

 <TabItem value="rotate" label="rotateKeys">

 This command rotates session keys, i.e. creates a new private key in its keystore and outputs the corresponding public keys.
-Old keys are discarded if they exist.
+If old keys exist, they remain present in the node's keystore and are *not* deleted.

 :::note
 The private keys are not displayed by the node, if you wish to back them up in order to restore your node credentials in case of loss of the node, follow the instructions in insertKey.
 If your session keys get lost without backup, you will have to go through the collator program ondboarding process again with your new node